 Surrounded by the Great Lakes - Lake Huron to the north and Lake Erie to the south, Lake St. Clair is dwarfed in size and legend.
-However, this lake of 430 square miles of surface area, is responsible for nearly 30% of the sportfishing catch of the Great Lakes and 50% of all the sportfishing that takes place in the Great Lakes.
-It has, over the years, gained a new respect amongst the 'world's' anglers, making it the 'little lake that could'.
+However, this lake of 430 square miles of the surface area is responsible for nearly 30% of the sportfishing catch of the Great Lakes and 50% of all the sportfishing in the Great Lakes.
+It has, over the years, gained new respect amongst the 'world's' anglers, making it the 'little lake that could.'

-Lake St. Clair boasts millions of smallmouth and largemouth bass that grow to an average of 2 lbs..
-This large population of North Americas favourite game fish thrives by no accident or coincidence.
-The 'lake' flushes itself into Lake Erie an average of every seven days, taking as little as 2 days or as long as 30 days to push the flow from the St. Clair River, through the Detroit River.
+Lake St. Clair boasts millions of smallmouth and largemouth bass that grow to an average of 2lbs.
+This large population of North America's favorite game fish thrives by no accident or coincidence.
+The 'lake' flushes itself into Lake Erie every seven days, taking as little as two days or as long as 30 days to push the flow from the St. Clair River through the Detroit River.
 This flushing provides plenty of nutrients for the small forage fish and creatures that make up the diet of resident bass.
-It also helps keep this shallow lake somewhat cooler than you would think, considering it has an average depth of only 10 feet with the deepest section being the shipping channel at 27 feet.
+It also helps keep this shallow lake somewhat cooler than you would think, considering it has an average depth of only 10 feet, with the deepest section being the shipping channel at 27 feet.

 The smallmouth bass fishing is nothing short of spectacular.
-Once the summer patterns have settled in, it is not uncommon to catch upwards of 40 to 60 bass in a four hour period, with many days providing more action than that.
-On our charter operation, clients (2 to 4) are treated to non-stop action throughout their 6 hour trip.
-This 'gamest of all sportfish' gives them all they can handle.
+Once the summer patterns have settled in, it is not uncommon to catch upwards of 40 to 60 bass in four hours, with many days providing more action than that.
+Clients (2 to 4) are treated to non-stop action on our charter operation throughout their 6-hour trip.
+These 'games of all sportfish' give them all they can handle.

 It's hard to argue with the success of the tube bait.
-Whether you use a salted tube like a Mizmo Big Boy or scented like Mr. Twister's Exude, the tube is most popular lure choice in almost all situations on the lake.
 Competition is fierce among the bass, with the smallest most often beating the largest to the bait.
-With a little patience, those four pounders will come to the lure.
-One way to get to those lunkers among charter operators and tournament anglers alike, is to wait until your partner or buddy has a bass on and near the boat.
-Almost always, there is another bass lying in wait for the first one to cough up it's catch and in most cases it's usually the largest of bass that waits for this free and easy meal.
+With a bit of patience, those four-pounders will come to the lure.
+One way to get to those lunkers among charter operators and tournament anglers alike is to wait until your partner or buddy has bass on and near the boat.
+Almost always, there is another bass lying in wait for the first one to cough up its catch, and in most cases, it's usually the largest of bass that waits for this free and easy meal.
 Don't disappoint him.
-Toss your tube out close to your buddy's fish and hang on, usually it's just a matter of a few seconds before the 'follower' takes the offering.
+Toss your tube out close to your buddy's fish and hang on.
+It's just a matter of a few seconds before the 'follower' takes the offering.

 It's hard to beat the spinning gear of today to make this legendary scrapper even more of a combatant.
-The popular line choice is 8 lb. test with some using 6 lb. or even 10 lb.
-Brand choice is yours, however, if you use 10 lb. test line, try to use one of the premium, small diameter lines like Maxima's Perfexion or Berkley's Vanish.
-Those of us who fish tournaments welcome the extra strength found in the small diameter lines.
+The famous line choice is 8lb. test, with some using 6lb. or even 10lb.
+Brand choice is yours.
+However, if you use 10lb. test line, try to use one of the premium, small diameter lines like Seaguar Tatsu.
+Those who fish tournaments welcome the extra strength found in the small diameter lines.
 A little insurance is a good thing.

-The spinning rod is usually in the 6 foot or 6 1\2 foot category.
-A good glass or graphite rod with a fast tip and strong backbone is a great choice.
+The spinning rod is usually in the 7 foot or 7 1\2 foot category.
+A quality graphite rod with a fast tip and strong backbone is a great choice.
 In addition, a reel with positive anti-reverse is almost a necessity for solid hooksets.

-Lake St. Clair, whether you're a weekend fisherman or tournament warrior, it's hard to find more productive and dream fulfilling water to fish on.
+Whether you're a weekend fisherman or tournament warrior, Lake St. Clair, it's hard to find more productive and dream-fulfilling water to fish on.
 Fish On!